thorchain/docs/network/security.md

 THORChain has several layers of security within the code base to ensure solvency of the network, stability of the protocol and minimise the impact of any exploit.
 These measures are in addition to human security efforts, see more information [here](https://medium.com/thorchain/thorchains-layers-of-security-e308d537acf1).

-### **Conformation Counting** <a href="#b905" id="b905"></a>
+### **Confirmation Counting** <a href="#b905" id="b905"></a>

-To project against double-spend attacks and re-orgs (non-instant finality chains), THORChain users Conformation counting for specific chains when receiving incoming value.
+To project against double-spend attacks and re-orgs (non-instant finality chains), THORChain users Confirmation counting for specific chains when receiving incoming value.
 [Birforst ](../how-it-works/technology.md#the-bifroest-protocol-1-way-state-pegs)informs THORChain when to process the incoming value.
 How many confirmations required is dependent on the size of the incoming value.

 See more full details [here](../chain-clients/overview.md#confirmation-counting).&#x20;

-Note, THORChain and Binance Beacon Chain have near-instant finality so conformation counting is not required.&#x20;
+Note, THORChain and Binance Beacon Chain have near-instant finality so confirmation counting is not required.&#x20;

 ### **Outbound Transaction Throttling** <a href="#b905" id="b905"></a>